Minister: Ukraine needs assurances to resume grain exports

 Asked about the likelihood of negotiations to end the war that started when Russia invaded neighboring Ukraine on Feb.
 24, the foreign minister said peace talks were unlikely to happen soon.

 “Russia continues to be in the war mood, and they are not seeking negotiations in good faith.
-They are seeking a way to make us implement their ultimatums, which is not going to happen,“ Kuleba said.
+They are seeking a way to make us implement their ultimatums, which is not going to happen,“ said Kuleba, who because Ukrainian President Volodymyr Zelenskyy's foreign minister in March 2020.

 Moscow is attempting a de facto annexation of Kherson, Mariupol and other seized cities by introducing a Russian school curriculum, doing business in Russia's currency and offering Ukrainians Russian passports, he said.